10 years of mapping pro bono

 The provisional timeline for submissions for the 2026 list is Monday 12 January 2026 to Friday 6 March 2026.

-The In-House Pro Bono Group
+The In House Pro Bono Group

-Taking inspiration from the UKCP, the In House Pro Bono Group launched an In House Pro Bono Pledge in 2024 to encourage companies to pledge their commitment to pro bono and to take practical steps to ensure their teams can undertake pro bono work.
+The pledge aims to encourage companies to pledge their commitment to pro bono and to take practical steps to ensure their teams can undertake pro bono work.

-Find out more on the Inhouse Pro Bono Group website.
+Find out more on the In House Pro Bono Group website.

-Law Society resources
+Law Society pro bono resources

 For centuries, solicitors have been providing individuals and businesses with the legal advice they need to keep our society and our economy, thriving.